Fury in Petticoats

 Fury in Petticoats is a 1962 television play broadcast by the Australian Broadcasting Corporation.
 It was directed by Christopher Muir.

 It was based on a play which had been filmed by British TV the year before.

-Although fictional, the plot is based on a historical incident in 1836, when naturalist Charles Darwin brought to England four natives from the island of Tierra del Fuego, near South America.
-Some changes were made from historical fact - the Fugeia was older.
+Although fictional, the plot is based on a historical incident in 1836, when naturalist Charles Darwin brought four natives from the island of Tierra del Fuego, at the southernmost tip of South America to England.
+Some changes were made from historical fact - Fugeia was older than depicted in the play.

 Plot

 The Reverend William Dill, his wife Augusta and daughter Anne are preparing to meet the curate Edward Parslowe and his friend Charles Darwin for dinner.
-Edward loves Anne but Augusta wants her daughted to meet Charles Darwin.
-Darwin talks about a native girl, Fuegia, they have brought bac.
+Edward loves Anne but Augusta wants her daughter to meet Charles Darwin.
+Darwin talks about a native girl, Fuegia, they have brought back.
 Anne decides to attempt to convert her to Christianity. (played by Kay Kelton) goes to live in an English country vicarage.